Justas1988/codec8e-parser-tcp-server/README.md

 - User interface via Browser - not done yet
 - Limiting data.json file to X MB in size, and create new ones - not done yet
 - Make server multithreaded (code rewrite may be required) - not done yet
+- Implement required adjustments for Linux OS - not done yet
 - More... - not done yet

 ### How to test?: